 Gross margin ratio = Gross margin / Selling price

-For example, if a product has a selling price of 162.50 and cost 65.00 then the gross margin ratio is calculated as follows:
+For example suppose a product has a selling price of 162.50 and cost price of 65.00.
+The gross margin ratio in this instance is calculated as follows:

 Gross margin = Selling price - Cost price Gross margin = 162.50 - 65.00 = 97.50 Gross margin ratio = Gross margin / Selling price Gross margin ratio = 97.50 / 162.50 Gross margin ratio = 60%